Monthly Plug-In Sales Scorecard

-Ford Fusion Energi: This plug-in Ford is a sales beast, and continues to out perform expectation.
-For February 779 were sold.
+Ford Fusion Energi: For the past 7 months or so, this plug-in Ford was a sales beast, and continues to out perform expectations.
+March was no exception as 899 were sold.

 For 2013, the Fusion Energi was the surprise hit of the Ford family – for December the Fusion notched 791 sales, and finished the year with just over 6,000 sold – not bad considering it was only introduced in February.

 More important even than 2013 results is that Ford has cut the starting MSRP of the Fusion Energi by $4,000 - down to $34,700 – meaning that in all likelihood a near doubling of 2013 sales will be achieved without too much effort.

 The Fusion Energi basically offers the same package as the C-Max Energi, but in a larger sedan package.
 The third plug-in to be offered from Ford has just been rated by the EPA at a combined 100 MPGe (92 MPGe highway, 108 MPGs city), and has an all-electric range of 21